 What is a Brand Ambassador?

-A brand ambassador is someone who represents a company, either in person or online.
+A brand ambassador, also known as an influencer, is someone who represents a company, either in person or online.

-Brands are usually looking for people to “personify” the brand’s identity and turn their values to life.
+Brands are usually looking for people to “personify” the brand’s identity and bring their values to life.

-Companies use brand ambassadors so they can have a medium to connect them and put them in touch with the customer base.
+Companies use brand ambassadors so they can have a medium to connect them and put them in touch with their customer base.

-Some ambassadors endorse the company on social media or via blogging, while others do that through events.
+Online brand ambassadors endorse the company on social media or via blogging, while in-person brand ambassadors do that through large gatherings and events.

 1. Create a compelling social media profile.